sblauth/cashocs/docs/source/demos/shape_optimization/doc_scaling.rst

 Problem Formulation
 -------------------

-In this demo, we take a look at how CASHOCS can be used to scale cost functionals, which is particularly useful in case one uses multiple terms to define the cost functional and wants to weight them appropriately, e.g., if there are multiple competing objectives.
+In this demo, we take a look at how cashocs can be used to scale cost functionals, which is particularly useful in case one uses multiple terms to define the cost functional and wants to weight them appropriately, e.g., if there are multiple competing objectives.
 This demo investigates this problem by considering a slightly modified version of